 In order to prevent any misunderstandings: Timo Eckstein has nothing against women.
 Most certainly not.
-But when it comes to his job “then I become a chauvinist”, says the 38-year-old and adds with a charming smile: “I’m the ‘Köbes’, women are waitresses”.
+But when it comes to his job “then I become a chauvinist”, says the man and adds with a charming smile: “I’m the ‘Köbes’, women are waitresses”.
 Understood.
 But Timo, who last worked at the Cologne cult pub Lommerzheim and now serves at the equally famous “Zur Malzmühle” brewery does not mean anything bad by this.
 Quite the opposite.
 Because to get a job as a Köbes, you have to have something special.
 Timo explains why to DeinNRW on a visit in Cologne.

 Nobody knows any more where the term ‘Köbes’ came from.
 What is sure though is that Köbes is the Kölsch (cologne dialect) form of Jacob (James).
 Otherwise, he turned up somewhere in the fog of the breweries of the 19th century according to what they say in Cologne.
 It may be that many of the brewery boys („Brauers-Pooscht“) back then, who worked in the brewery by day and served in the brewery pub at night, were called Jacob (James).
 Another story says that it was pilgrims on the Jakobsweg (The Way of St. James), who served in the breweries in order to earn some money for their journey that gave the Köbes their name.
 Whatever.
 In any case, the Köbes is still the secret boss of the brewery and is not in any way obligated to the guests, only to the beer.
 But he is also an entertainer and philosopher, sometimes a little crude but always charming.